Second verse, same as the first.

 "Oh, Jesus Christ.
 Stupid, freakin' handle."

-Rainbow smirks down at her report paper as she hears Sunny re-attach the handle to the door and tries knocking again.
+Rainbow smirks down at her report paper as she hears Sunny re-attach the handle to the door and tries to open it again.

 "Oh, you stupid asshole."